sudarshan2401/tp/docs/UserGuide.md

 CS2103T has been added
 ````

-4. You have successfully added the class.
+4. You have successfully added the class. :tada:

 <box type="warning">